bytecodealliance/rfcs/cranelift-sizeless-vector.md

 # Open questions
 [open-questions]: #open-questions

-- Does anyone care that Cranelift could only support a maximum of 128 vector lanes?
-The only problem I could imagine is if someone has a 128-lane vector of 1-bit bools...
-- How will the register allocator (regalloc2..?) handle a new vector type and/or potential register aliasing?
+- How will regalloc2 handle a new vector type and/or potential register aliasing?
+And will sizeless spill slots be possible?
-- Are there parts of Cranelift, which aren't backend specific, that would need to handle these types? (is there generic stack handling or anything else data size specific...?)
 - What behaviour would the interpreter have?
 I would expect it to default to the existing simd-128 semantics.
 - Testing is also an issue, is it reasonable to assume that function under (run)test neither take or return sizeless vectors?
 If so, how should the result values be defined and checked against?
+I have currently implemented an instruction, extract\_vector, which takes a sizeless vector and an immediate which provides an index to a 128-bit sub-vector.
+Together with passing scalars as function parameters and splatting them into sizeless vectors, it allows simple testing of lane-wise operations.